 DAY 8 – 9 & 10 – ZANZIBAR

 It is finally time to sleep in, take it slow and relax on the beautiful Spice Island.
-A few things to do: explore the many idyllic beaches of the island, discover Stone Town, take a traditional dhow to go snorkeling or diving.
+Some of the best things to do in Zanzibar: Explore the many idyllic beaches of the island, discover Stone Town, take a traditional dhow to go snorkeling or diving.

 Where to stay in Zanzibar?